 - Source Address

-The IP address from which the ping will be sent.
+The IP address on the firewall from which the ping request will be sent.
 This is especially important when testing LAN-to-LAN VPN connectivity.
 The default choice allows the operating system to automatically select the closest address to the target, based on the routing table.

 - Maximum Number of Pings